Deepayan137/K-svd/README.md

 * Use 4 spaces for indentation
 * Add comments wherever necessary.
 Make your code as redable as possible.
 * pull this github repo before making any commit otherwise there can be a version error.

+## Runnnig the code
+''' bash
+python main.py -i imagename
+'''

+##output

+The output will give you 3 images, Orignal, Noisy and Reconstructed